roman-milk/roman-milk.github.io/vanessas-dissonance.md

  It was the first time he ever cussed at her.
 His face was red from anger.
 He seemed ready to explode.

  "Do you know what it feels like to find out that you're girlfriend is not only betraying you?
 No, she's whoring herself out to anyone!"
-Report_Story #3